alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/README.md

   output_file: output/research_report.json
 ```

-**Research Trending Companies Task:**
-The financial researcher agent takes the trending company list and generates a report with a detailed analysis for each, saved to `output/research_report.json`.
-This task uses the output from the previous task as its context.
+**Pick Best Company Task:**
+The stock picker analyzes all research and picks the best company.
+It sends a push notification to the user with a brief rationale, and then gives a full report including why that company was chosen and why others were not.
+Results are saved to `output/decision.md`.

 ```yml
 pick_best_company: